boris-yakimov/expense-tracking/Readme.md

 ![Recording](assets/recording.gif)

+## Authentication and encryption

+On initial login you get prompted to set an initial password.
+The password is stored encrypted (using bcrypt) inside the SQLite database.
+On subsequent logins you are prompted to enter the same password.
+Only one password can be set at a time.

+The same authentication password is used for encryption of the database at rest with AES-GCM (with an additional salt and random number on top of our password).
+The encryption/decryption of the transaction data is handled by the expense tracking tool automatically.

+It is safe to backup your db/transactions.enc file in a separate location as it is fully encrypted.

 ## Storage Configuration

 The expense tracking tool now supports configurable storage backends.
 You can choose between SQLite (default) or JSON file storage using environment variables.